 Such checks as the Board considers appropriate in the circumstances are made before appointing a person as a Director.
-When a candidate's nomination for election is being put forward for approval by Shareholders at an annual general meeting, all material information in the Board's possession that the Board considers relevant to the candidate's election as a Director will be provided to Shareholders in the relevant notice of meeting.
+When a candidate's nomination for election is being put forward for approval by Shareholders at an annual meeting of its Shareholders, all material information in the Board's possession that the Board considers relevant to the candidate's election as a Director will be provided to Shareholders in the relevant notice of meeting.